Graduate Student Resources

 - John Wang Digital Fellowship Provides post-graduation access to Stanford Libraries’ digital resources, in an effort to support our recent PhD graduates and their ongoing research.
 Alumni automatically have access to Stanford digital databases for 120 days post-graduation while on the Stanford network but the databases cannot be accessed off-campus.
 The Digital Fellowship will include 1 year of access to the Stanford Libraries’ digital resources (accessible off-campus) and can be renewed for a total of 2 years.
 Applicants must be within 5 years of graduation.

 - John Wang Grant-in-Aid Students experiencing financial hardship should communicate openly with the Department staff and faculty.
 EALC has limited John Wang Grant-in-Aid funds earmarked for students experiencing unexpected or usually burdensome expenditures related to coursework, research, travel, writing, publishing, and personal exigencies.
 Examples include but are not limited to unusually expensive books, fees associated with research access, compensation for research or editorial assistance, computer purchase/repair or other equipment needs, publication costs (charged by publishers), unexpected travel costs associated with COVID-19, etc. Graduate students are eligible for one grant per academic year, up to $500, and may apply for this funding if they have exhausted or are not eligible for other appropriate sources of funding.
+Please note: This fund is not intended to support additional conference travel.
 Please submit the application form to the Director of Finance and Operations.

 Professional Society Membership Reimbursement

 Our department will provide reimbursement of membership dues: up to one membership per year for students in years 1-3 and up to two memberships per year for students in years 4+.
-Please submit the Membership Dues Reimbursement Application and receipts to the Student Services Manager.
+Please submit the Membership Dues Reimbursement Application and receipts to the Assistant Director of Student Services.
 Students can either submit reimbursement for one membership at a time or both at once.

 Stanford Global Studies Internship Program